redhat-developer/vscode-openshift-tools/README.commands.md

    * `Undeploy` - Undeploys a Component from the cluster.
 The component still resides in the local config.
    * `Debug` - Start the component in debug mode
    * `Reveal in Explorer` - Show Component's context folder in Explorer view
+   * `Delete Component Configuration` - Remove the devfile.yaml file from component folder and also from component view.

 **NOTE:** Currently we support creation of one component per folder.
 Multiple components from a folder might be supported in future releases.